 Q: How long will students be able to see the content we’ve added for a fair?

 As soon as a fair ends, it is “closed” and will no longer appear on virtualcollegefairs.org.
 The list of exhibitors and the list of sessions associated with that fair will no longer be displayed.

-That being said, the Videos tab never goes away and any videos you’ve added will continue to be searchable and viewable.
-Also, if an individual has “favorited” your college’s profile page, those will always be available to the user via their Favorites tab.
+That being said, the Videos tab does goes away and any videos you’ve added will continue to be searchable and viewable.
+Also, if an individual has “favorited” your college’s profile page, that page will always be available to the user via their Favorites tab.
 If a person has a direct link to your profile page or a video, that too will bring up your content.

 Q: Is the content that we create "wiped clean" from fair to fair?

 The content you add – photos, videos, descriptions, PDFs, and users – will stay on the platform from fair to fair.

 Users will no longer see your Zoom sessions – those drop off when the fair ends.
 However, you will be able to see what you had inputted for previous live sessions through admin.visitdays.com.